Ladies and Gentlemen, The Fabulous Stains: Plot

-During a tour stop at a motel, Billy attempts to seduce Corinne by sharing his feelings about the band and his alleged private shame of illiteracy.
-Over the course of their conversation, Billy recites the lyrics to a song, "Join the Professionals" which sums up his most personal feelings about the state of the world.
-At their next stop, the band is met by Lawnboy's agent, Dave Robell, with the intended replacement act for the Stains (Black Randy and the Metrosquad).
-Although Billy tells Corinne that he only wanted her replaced early on in the tour, Corinne lashes out at him, and at the Stains' next show, they play a cover version of Billy's song, which skyrockets the band to even further stardom.
+During a tour stop at a motel, Billy reveals his illiteracy to Corinne and recites the lyrics to the song "Join the Professionals", which sums up his personal feelings about the state of the world.
+Corinne and Billy then make out in the shower.
+At the next stop, Billy meets with Lawnboy's agent, Dave Robell, who introduces the intended replacement act for the Stains, Black Randy and the Metrosquad.
+Although Billy tells Corinne that he only wanted her replaced early on in the tour, Corinne lashes out at him, and at the Stains' next show, they play a cover version of "Join the Professionals", which skyrockets the band to even further stardom.
 With Robell's encouragement, Corinne signs a new contract, cutting Lawnboy out of any royalties and making the Stains the new headliners of the tour.

 At the next show, Billy delivers a speech to the crowd about how the Stains have betrayed their "never put out" mantra by becoming corporate sellouts.
-When the Stains come onstage, the fans riot and Corinne is attacked by a girl with a tube of hair dye.
+When the Stains come onstage, the fans riot and Corinne is attacked with a tube of hair dye.
 The tour becomes a financial disaster and Robell cancels the Stains' contract.
-Corinne responds by threatening him with a bottle opener and taking the money he's been withholding from her; Corinne then gives the money to Lawnboy as an apology.
+Corinne responds by threatening him with a bottle opener and taking the money he has been withholding from her; Corinne then gives the money to Lawnboy as an apology.

-The next morning, Corinne appears on television, where a belligerent male journalist chastises her for being a poor role model to her fans.
-Billy apologizes for ruining Corinne's career and asks her to come back as the Looters' opening act.
-Corinne refuses; as she wanders the streets, she overhears a radio broadcast identifying the Stains' first song as a hit record.
-Sometime in the future, the Stains make their MTV debut, having become a successful act on Lawnboy's new record label.
-The film ends with the slick and commercial video, showing that they've become "The Professionals" they formerly mocked.
+The next morning, Corinne appears on television, where an antagonistic male journalist chastises her for being a poor role model to her fans.
+Billy apologizes for ruining Corinne's career and asks her to come back as the Looters' opening act, but she refuses.
+As Corinne wanders the streets, she overhears a radio broadcast identifying the Stains' first song as a hit record.
+Some time later, the Stains make their MTV debut with a slick and polished music video, having become a successful act on Lawnboy's new record label.